December 20, 2009 | Breads, Condiments, Local Sources, One Dish Meals, Salads

 The grass is healthier for the animals (and results in beef with more healthy omega-3s for us) but the small amount of grain feeding at the end gives them a fabulous taste.
 While I’d like to say I only eat 100% grass-fed beef, I love the taste of this beef!
 I’ll warn you, it’s pricey – but remember what the CA rancher told me.
 It’s three times more costly to raise grass fed beef on the range than grain fed in CAFOs.
 So eat less beef than you’re use to, but eat something great when you do.

-how the Italians use leftover bread creatively, but in my rush to get dinner on the table last night, I took a short cut that turned out great.
+The other key ingredient to a great steakhouse-style caesar salad is a great crouton.
+I actually like a couple of brands of store-bought croutons, but when making dinner last night discovered that I didn’t have any croutons for our salad, but did have a loaf of leftover Italian bread in the freezer.
+I’ve previously written about how the Italians use leftover bread creatively, but in my rush to get dinner on the table last night, I took a short cut that turned out great.
 Check back later in the week for a pasta dish that will use these croutons!

 - 1 loaf crusty Italian bread, cut into cubes